 Eventually, through the use of gunboat diplomacy, the French agreed to a treaty to recognize Haitian independence in 1825 in exchange for a large sum of reparation payments.
-The United States refused to follow suit and would not recognize the country until 1862 – during the US Civil War.
+The United States refused to follow suit and did not formally recognize the nation until 1862—during the US Civil War.

 The Haitian Revolution and the Louisiana Purchase

-The United States has the Haitian Revolution to thank for the massive territory expansion with the Louisiana Purchase.
+The United States has the Haitian Revolution to thank for its massive territory expansion with the significant Louisiana Purchase.

 The newly-formed United States had long sought to further expand westward.
 At the turn of the 19th century it was more preoccupied with gaining access to the crucial port of New Orleans.